Our team

 Where Impact on Urban Health plays a supporting role in a project or activity, partners can use alternative logos which say ‘supported by’ and ‘in partnership with’.

-Our programme-specific colours are used when designing content for each of these areas of work and are used as accents on other outputs.
-See our brand guidelines for full details on how to use programme specific colours
+Our programme-specific colours are used when designing content for each of these areas of work and can also be used as accents on other outputs.
+See our brand guidelines for full details on how to use programme specific colours.

 Our primary font is Graphik.
 Use this for all communications, internal and external, where possible.

-However, if Graphik is unavailable, you can use Jost.
-Jost is a Google font and is free to download.
+However, if Graphik is unavailable, you can use Aptos.
+Aptos is a Microsoft font and is free to download.

 Our team bring together a unique combination of expertise, skills and drive to meet our ambition of making cities healthier places for everyone to live in.